-- All Desktop Client functions are controlled via one main window.
-The window comprises some separate areas and tools distinguished by their application and context. - The windows and tools are identified in Diagram 1.3 and described in the following paragraphs.
+All Desktop Client functions are controlled via one main window.
+The window comprises a number of separate areas and tools distinguished by their application and context.
+The windows and tools are identified in Diagram 1.3 and described in the following paragraphs.